 I was impressed with the paramedics and the hospital personnel and thought they were doing a fantastic job of caring for my husband.
 They were kind, professional, and efficient, and they used the latest advances in emergency treatments and equipment.
 I have no doubt they saved his life in those first few hours, but it was a rude awakening when I found out what is in some of the drip bags and the feeding tube.

 They were giving him intravenous glucose, insulin, and a statin along with about 40 other drips on two huge, multi-tiered racks across the room that almost blocked the doorway.
-When I explained that we ate a low-carb, high-fat diet and that Dean was insulin resistant and fat adapted, the nurse tried to reassure me that he was getting some fat through his feeding tube–but it was soy oil.
+When I explained that we ate a low-carb, high-fat diet and that Dean was insulin resistant and fat adapted, the nurse tried to reassure me that he was getting some fat through his feeding tube–but it was a tiny amount of soy oil.
 I asked to speak to the dietician, who bought me an ingredients list for the mixture they were giving him.
 The main ingredient was corn sugar.
 I said, “This is just processed junk.”
 She said, “I know, but there are only two formulas that I am allowed to use.”
 The other formula also listed corn sugar as the main ingredient, but it had some MCT oil in it; of course the hospital insisted that she use only the very low-fat, low-salt, high-carb version for heart patients.
 Their standard protocols employed near-miraculous emergency treatments, like the cold therapy that was pioneered here in Seattle, to save lives, but they lose 99% of the patients anyway because of their outdated dietary beliefs.
 I had come face to face with the shocking reality of our current medical establishment: a dichotomy of high-tech, life-saving treatments combined with nutrition advice based on faulty epidemiological research from the 1950s.
 They are so deeply invested in fat-phobia and the diet-heart hypothesis of heart disease and that they have rigid rules in place to insure that the dogma is enforced.

 I tried my best to convince the cardiologist on duty to at least give him some MCT oil that would nourish his brain in spite of all the sugar he was getting, but to no avail.
 She said, “I am a cardiologist, I would NEVER do that.”
 She said they have their tried and proven methods and can’t experiment.
 She also said she wouldn’t know how to do it anyway.